 7) Do you stay at the North Pole all the time now?

 I do, but nowadays, it’s not only getting warmer, but people also say it’s going to melt.
 I hear that if the ice melts as predicted, it is possible that viruses and bacteria locked in glaciers could reawaken and infect wildlife.
 Can you imagine?

 8) What’s the temperature there?

-Well in the summer it’s usually around 32 degrees, but in the winter it goes down to -40 degrees, perfect for us snowmen!!
+Well, it’s usually around 32 degrees Fahrenheit in the summer, but in the winter, it goes down to -40 degrees, perfect for us snowmen!!

 9) When would you begin melting?

 If the surface temperature goes above 32 degrees, then it’s a problem.
 So, as you can imagine, the summer temperatures make me a little nervous.

 10) Are you worried that it’s getting warmer?

 Yes, there’s always been a lot of temperature fluctuations here in the Arctic because of the polar vortex – the circle of winds – up and down, up and down.
 We’re used to that, but lately, the ups are higher, and the downs are lower.
 But if, on top of that, there’s a risk that as global temperatures rise due to climate change, viruses and bacteria locked up in glaciers and permafrost could likely reawaken and infect local wildlife, I’m toast.
 I read that in The Guardian.
 As you know, us snowmen don’t like the heat.
 We would rather be freezing all the time!